-The Silurian Period follows the Ordovician Period in the Paleozoic Era.
-It began around 443 million years ago and lasted for 26 million years.
-Like the periods that have come before, it is named for an ancient Celtic tribe that lived in Wales where the geologic evidence was found.
+The Silurian Period- giant sea scorpions, the first plants on land, coral reef builders, and major events shaping climate and geography on earth.
+Ah but the details... following the extinction event at the end of the Ordovician Period in the Paleozoic Era, the Silurian began around 443 million years ago and lasted for 26 million years.
+Like the periods that have come before, it is named for an ancient Celtic tribe that lived in Wales where the first geologic evidence was found.

 The climate was much warmer during the Silurian Period.
 This caused the glaciers to melt and the seas to rise.
 Even though the sea level was rising, there were places where the land was slowly rising as well.
 This was due to mountain building as the continental plates collided.
 In these places the seas moved away from the coasts or evaporated from the shallow areas.
 This left salt deposits.
 Plants that had lived in the coastal water had to adapt to life on land or die.